The Reserve Bank of New Zealand Act 1989 Review

 On 13 March 2020, the Government announced the third round of public consultation and released a number of supporting documents, most notably third consultation document, ‘Safeguarding the future of our financial system: Further consultation on the prudential framework for deposit takers and depositor protection’.

 Round 3 was initially scheduled to close on 23 April 2020, however, due to disruptions caused by COVID-19, the deadline for submissions was extended to 23 October 2020.

-On 28 July 2020, the Reserve Bank of New Zealand Bill (Reserve Bank Bill) was introduced to Parliament.
-This is the first of two bills resulting from the Phase 2 Review.
-The Government has decided that the current Reserve Bank Act will be replaced with two new pieces of legislation - the ‘Reserve Bank Act’ and a ‘Deposit Takers Act’.
+The Government decided that the current Reserve Bank Act would be replaced with two new pieces of legislation - a ‘Reserve Bank Act’ and a ‘Deposit Takers Act’.

-The Reserve Bank Bill focuses on reforming the overall institutional, governance, accountability, and funding arrangements of the RBNZ.
-Key provisions of the Reserve Bank Bill include:
+The new Reserve Bank Act 2021 focuses on reforming the overall institutional, governance, accountability, and funding arrangements of the RBNZ.
+Key provisions of the Reserve Bank Act 2021 include:

-- Introduction of an overarching financial stability objective to “protecting and promoting the stability of New Zealand’s financial system”, to Complement the recently updated monetary policy objectives
+- Reframing of the overarching financial stability objective to “protecting and promoting the stability of New Zealand’s financial system”, to Complement the recently updated monetary policy objectives

 - Moving from a ‘single decision maker’ model to a ‘board’ model of governance with the Governor as a member of this board